mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 --- abstract

 This document discusses aspects of centralization that relate to Internet standards efforts.
-It argues that while standards bodies have little ability to prevent many forms of centralization, they can still make valuable contributions to a larger dialogue about it.
+It argues that while standards bodies have little ability to prevent many forms of centralization, they can still make make contributions that improve the Internet.

 --- middle